leobrowning92/networksim-cntfet/README.md

 - define endpoints from sticks before query loops 1.65 seconds over 5 repeats.
 - define kind of sticks outside querry loop 1.48 s over 5 repeats
 - made interval checks early in the intersection check code 1.34 over 10 repeats
+- moved cluster calculation over to the graph structure, so that only interstects are calculated pre graph.
+0.35 over 10 repeats.